What Is an Employee Self Service Portal and Why Do You Need One

 - Employees can access it anytime, anywhere, without having to wait for assistance.
 Even if they need help, they can still complete the first step.

-- employers can save money.
+- Employers can save money.
 Since only those employees who need and value paper copies print them, printing and distribution costs are reduced.
 ESSs can help employers go paperless in this way.

-- It is important to note that there are also some potential disadvantages to using ESS.
+Disadvantages of using ESSIt is important to note that there are also some potential disadvantages to using ESS.
 A few examples are:

 - Integrating multiple platforms could be a technical challenge if the information comes from different sources.